MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 ## Version 124.0.2478.97: May 10, 2024

 > [!IMPORTANT]
-> This update to Extended Stable contains a fix for [CVE-2024-4671](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2024-4671), which has been reported by the Chromium team as having an exploit in the wild.
+> This update to Stable channel (and Extended Stable channel) contains a fix for [CVE-2024-4671](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2024-4671), which has been reported by the Chromium team as having an exploit in the wild.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

 Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#may-10-2024).